marios-gnk/data-science-salaries-nonparametric-analysis/README.md

 ---

 ## ✍️ Notes

-- All analysis and interpretation are contained directly in the `analysis.R` script via detailed comments.
+- All analysis and interpretation are contained directly in the `analysis.R` script through detailed comments.
 - No external report was produced.
 The script itself serves as a full analytical write-up.

 ---